timescale/docs/api/lttb.md

     FROM generate_series(1,168) foo;
 ```

-Using LTTB we can dramatically reduce the number of points while still
+You can use LTTB to dramatically reduce the number of points while still
-capturing the peaks and valleys in the data.
+capturing the peaks and valleys in the data:

 ```sql
 SELECT time, value
 FROM unnest((